Carnegie Mellon University

-Mobile and embedded computing, scalable systems, sensor networks, emergency communications systems
+Wireless networking, connected embedded computing, scalable systems, emergency communications systems

 Ph.D.
 1988, Electrical Engineering and Computer Science, MIT

 Bob has led engineering teams at startup companies focused on virtualized networking and computational fluid dynamics, creating systems that offered order-of-magnitude improvements over alternatives.
 He also served as Director of Digital Equipment Corporation's Cambridge Research Laboratory (CRL) and became VP of Research for Compaq.
 CRL created some of the earliest multimedia indexing technologies, and these became part of Alta Vista.
 In addition, the CRL team together with Dan Siewiorek, Asim Smailagic and others at CMU created MoCCA — a mobile communication and computing architecture — that prefigured and anticipated (by more than a decade) much of what has become today's smartphone technology.
 MoCCA won the IDEA Gold award for its innovative approach to facilitating real-time interaction within teams.
 The industrial design prototype is now part of the permanent design collection at the Smithsonian Institution.
 Bob was a founder of Exa Corporation, and led the engineering team that created and delivered Digital Physics (a term he coined and that Exa holds as a registered trademark) fluid flow simulation CAD tools.
 Exa went public in 2012.
 Bob spent the earliest days of his career at IBM studying and developing scalable computing systems and was one of the designers of the highly successful IBM 4341 and 4381 processors.